 - Do not use one credit card to pay off another during the 30-45 home closing period, as both credit card balances could show up increasing the available credit used and increasing the debt ratio.

 - Those with tarnished credit should obtain secured credit cards.
-Many banks offer secured credit cards where the consumer gives them $500 and they provide a credit cared with a $500 credit line.
+Many banks offer secured credit cards where the consumer gives them $500, and they provide a credit card with a $500 credit line.
 If paid timely, this will help re-establish the consumer's credit and credit score.

 - Demand that negative credit more than seven years old be removed from your credit report.
 The only item that should be on your credit for more than 7 years is a chapter 7 bankruptcy.

 - To obtain good credit scores one must have a lengthy credit history.
 This explains why older people generally have higher credit scores than younger people.
 It is important for young people to establish credit as soon as possible and commit to paying timely.
 All they have to do is to obtain good credit scores is pay the minimum payment as agreed.
 Credit bureaus are now accepting alternative credit information, such as letter from landlords, telephone, companies, power companies and others, so that people who have few credit histories on their credit report can begin building good credit scores.
 (This category represents 15% of the credit score.)

 - Your credit score does not go down when you check your own credit or a bank does a credit scan on you, to determine if they want to offer you a credit card or other loans.